krokedil/afterpay-nordics-for-woocommerce/README.txt

 == Changelog ==
+= 0.6.7 		- 2019.01.30 =
+* Fix           - Fixed refunds on order with no tax rate.
+* Fix           - Description on refund no longer required.
+* Fix           - Improved error handling of refunds.

 = 0.6.6 		- 2018.10.19 =
 * Tweak			- Limit first and last name to max 50 characters when sending them to AfterPay.